-Computer hook-up from individual studybedrooms to the University network can be provided.
+Computer hook-up from individual studybedrooms to the University network can be provided, and there is a good Wi-Fi connection throughout the house.
+UL provides an Ethernet cable for your use if you wish.
 The Internet charge is included in your rental fee.

-(Note: free Internet access is available in the library and computer labs throughout the university.)
+Free Internet access is available in the library and computer labs throughout the university.
 If you have questions about computer services or support at UL, please visit the Student Computing website:

+http://www2.ul.ie/web/WWW/Services/Informa tion_Technology_Division/Student_Computing

-http://www2.ul.ie/web/WWW/Services/Informa tion Technology Division/Student Computing If you discover you need something for your room that you forgot to pack, don't worry!
+If you discover you need something for your room that you forgot to pack, don't worry!
 Past students suggest the Roches Store on O'Connell Street in the Limerick city centre (downtown) to pick up little appliances like curling irons or alarm clocks.
 Penney's, on the same street, is good for inexpensive pillows, sheets, and towels.
 You can take the bus from campus, or walk if you want the exercise.
 (It's about two miles.)